 vm.swappiness = NEW_VALUE

-Replace NEW_VALUE with the desired swappiness value.
-For example, to set the swappiness value to 10, the line would be:
+For example, to set the swappiness value to 1 for a VPS:

 vm.swappiness = 1